-The North American Export Grain Association submits this statement in response to the request for consultations on the renegotiation and modernization of the North American Free Trade Agreement (NAFTA) as requested by the Secretaría de Economía.
-These comments seek to inform Secretaría de Economía on the North American grain and oilseed trade's views on new areas that should form part of a modernized NAFTA agreement.
+The North American Export Grain Association (NAEGA) and the National Grain and Feed Association (NGFA) submit this statement in response to the request for consultations on the renegotiation and modernization of the North American Free Trade Agreement (NAFTA) as requested in the June 3, 2017 issue of the Canada Gazette.
+These comments seek to inform Global Affairs Canada on the North American and Canadian grain and oilseed export sector's views on new areas that should form part of a modernized NAFTA agreement.

 NAEGA, a not-for-profit trade association established in 1912, consists of private and publicly owned companies and farmer-owned cooperatives that are involved in and provide services to the bulk grain and oilseed exporting industry.
 NAEGA-member companies ship and support the vast majority of the highly competitive, sustainable and fungible North American grain and oilseed export supply.
 NAEGA works collaboratively around the world to improve and maintain the trade of grains, oilseeds and other agri-bulks by informing industry and addressing both commercial and official practices.

-NAEGA was founded over one hundred years ago by members of the North American grain trade interested in promoting and sustaining the development of commercial trade of grains, oilseeds and their primary products from North America.
-Today, NAEGA has over forty members and associate members with operations and assets in Mexico, the United States and Canada.
+NAEGA was founded over one hundred years ago by members of the grain trade in the United States and Canada interested in creating an American-Canadian export grain association.
+NAEGA's membership then, and now, consists of U.S. and Canadian companies with an interest in promoting and sustaining the development of commercial exports of grains, oilseeds and their primary products from North America.
+Today, NAEGA has over forty members and associate members throughout the United States and Canada.